mintproject/MINT-NetCDF-Convention/MINT_data_format_convention_proposal.md

 - Target: Structured gridded data
 - Version: Draft 3
 - Author/POC: Hayley Song (haejinso@usc.edu)
-- Last Modified: Sep 24, 2019
+- Last Modified: Sep 25, 2019

-The purpose of this document is to propose a self-describing data format for structured gridded datasets for MINT data catalog and visualization based on the netCDF and the CF convention.
+The purpose of this document is to propose a self-describing data format for structured gridded datasets for MINT data catalog and visualization based on the NetCDF and the CF convention.

 ## Brief summary on NetCDF